zoxpx/pxdocs/content/install-with-other/datamigration/_index.md

 ### Monitor migrations

-3. The status for a migration can be checked by running the following command:
+You can check the migration status by running the following command:

 ```text
 pxctl cloudmigrate status